danielvarga/earth-moving-generative-net/readme.md

 # Earth mover generative net

 This is a neural network model capable of learning high dimensional probability distributions by sampling them.
-Its generative model is the most commonly used one: It samples from some fixed simple random distribution, and the trained feed-forward neural network transforms that into the generated sample.
-It differs from models of this kind (Variational Autoencoders, Moment Matching Networks, Generative Adversarial Networks) in how the training happens.
+Its generative model is the most commonly used one: It samples from some simple fixed prior distribution, and the trained feed-forward neural network transforms that into the generated sample.
+It differs from models of this kind (Variational Autoencoders, Moment Matching Networks, Generative Adversarial Networks) in how training happens.
 (Another difference from some of these is that the input distribution can be arbitrary, for example discrete and mixture input distributions are allowed and practical.)